devklick/crudy-prisma/README.md

 - Autmapper to map between API and DB objects
 - Postgres as the data store

+## Purpose
+It's purpose is purely for eduction and fun - I wanted to experiment with the technologies mentioned above (mainly Prisma).

 ## The application
 The app is/will be a simple to-do list, where users can register accounts to create and track to-do's.
+At the time of writing this, it's simply an API with a couple of enpoints and a DB with a couple of tables.

 # Getting started
 You will need a Postgres DB instance - see [Postgres Instructions](https://www.postgresql.org/download/) (or you can try teaking the `prisma.schema` to use a different DB server).